metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - WFP stand for "Windows Filtering Platform", native packet filter upon which Windows firewall is built.
-- **NOTE:** you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.
+- **NOTE:** you need to enable at a minimum, auditing of dropped packet as explained in the section "Event log" above.
 - You can access WFP logs, filter and state by executing following commands:\
 ```netsh wfp show state``` to show current state, such as detailed information about dropped or